Avoid the cost of damaged goods and book FlockDirect.

 Typically, you have as many as nine months to submit a claim for visibly damaged goods.
 As long as you have good evidence, the carrier will most likely refund a portion of your shipping costs.
 However, you’ll have to pay your invoice upfront and get reimbursed for any losses when the claim is processed.

 When damage is hidden, that means it isn’t noticed until after delivery, and it isn’t notated on the POD.
-Concealed damaged claims are tricky because they’re harder to prove.
+Concealed damage claims are tricky because they’re harder to prove.

 Contact your shipper as soon as possible, as most carriers only allow a five-day window to file a concealed damage claim.
 If more than five days pass before you file, the carrier that handled your shipment will likely deny your claim.
 Include photos and any other evidence you have with your claim to increase your odds of getting a partial refund.